About Orange Labs

-Orange Labs is the research and development division of French telecommunications multinational Orange SA.
-The research and innovation teams operate at 13 laboratories worldwide and four special technocentres in France, Japan, Poland and the UK.
-This global research and development network focuses on visualizing the future by exploring and constructing opportunities, using new technologies to satisfy customer needs, building strategic assets and feeding innovative ideas to products and services.
+Orange Labs is the research and development division of French telecommunications multinational Orange.
+The research and innovation teams operate at 13 laboratories worldwide.
+Orange Labs visualizes the future by exploring and constructing opportunities, using new technologies to satisfy customer needs.

 Orange Labs manages not just software development projects, such as web, mobile and back-end office applications, but also the delivery of hardware and telecommunications components, such as routers, set-top boxes, and a variety of Internet of Things (IoT).
 In a varied environment like this, different development methodologies are in play, like Verification and Validation (V-model), Agile, and DevOps.
 Although the overall strategy is to move globally towards a full DevOps model, different methodologies will always need to be supported.

 Ensuring this flexibility was the main challenge, when Yann Helleboid, Testing Community Manager for Orange Labs, looked for a product quality management solution to incorporate automated testing across all IT projects: “We have been long-term users of the Micro Focus testing solutions, and were excited to be involved in the beta program for Micro Focus ALM Octane.
 We needed a solution to improve collaboration between our development and testing teams.
 Our developers and testers typically work with Mac and Linux, whereas our product owners are in a Windows environment.
 It was important our new testing solution could support both.”